Commvault Master Terms and Conditions

 12.1 Export Controls and Trade Sanctions Compliance.
 Customer's use of the Solutions is subject to compliance with U.S. and other applicable export control and trade sanctions laws, rules and regulations, including without limitation, the U.S. Export Administration Regulations, administered by the U.S. Department of Commerce's Bureau of Industry and Security ("BIS") and U.S. trade sanctions, administered by the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") (collectively, "Export Control Laws").
 Customer acknowledges that the Solutions may not be available in all jurisdictions and that Customer is solely responsible for complying with applicable Export Control Laws related to the manner in which Customer chooses to use the Solutions, including Customer's transfer and processing of its data (if applicable) and the region in which any of the foregoing occur.

 12.4 Third-Party Products & Services.
 Commvault may use third parties to assist in the provision of the Solutions and such third parties are intended beneficiaries of these Terms.
-As such, the Solutions may include third-party software, applications, platforms, messaging or communication services or API’s, such as Microsoft Azure Cloud Computing Services, (collectively, the “Third-Party Services”).
+As such, the Solutions may include third-party software, applications, platforms, hosted storage, messaging or communication services or APIs (collectively, the "Third-Party Services").
 These Third-Party Services are not offered, controlled or provided by Commvault, and may be changed, modified or discontinued by the third-party without notice.
-Commvault expressly disclaims any and all liability related to, or arising from, the Third-Party Services, including Customer’s use thereof, or any updates, modifications, outages, delivery failures, corruptions, discontinuance or termination of services by the Third-Party Service.
+Commvault and its Third-Party Service Providers expressly disclaim any and all liability related to, or arising from, the Third-Party Services, including Customer's use thereof, or any updates, modifications, outages, delivery failures, corruptions, discontinuance or termination of services by the Third-Party Service.
 Commvault is not responsible or liable for the manner in which Third-Party Services transmits, accesses, processes, stores, uses or provides data to Commvault.
 For a list of open source and third party licensing notices, please navigate here.

 12.5 Publicity.
 Customer grants Commvault the limited right to use its company name and logo as a reference for marketing and promotional purposes on Commvault's website and in other public and private communications.
 If Customer does not wish to grant these limited rights, Customer may opt-out by emailing firstname.lastname@example.org.